helgovic/Gradle-for-Delphi/README.md

 HOW TO USE:

-Enter the path of your Java2OP directory in the "Java2OP location" box.
+Enter the path of your Java2OP/JavaImport directory in the Settings.
-You have to edit the cache.txt in the Java2OP directory. if eks. you are downloading google play services, you have to remove those entries.
+You have to edit the cache.txt in the Java2OP/JavaImport directory. if eks. you are downloading google play services, you have to remove those entries.
 You also have to disable the build in jars in your projects libs entries.
 You should avoid using buildin libs, except for FMX.jar.

+Add jobs that contain logical units of work.

 In the "Job name" box enter a jobname.
 This will name the JNI file.